bhargavyagnik/piano-tiles/README.md

 # Python plays piano tiles
 ![](https://raw.githubusercontent.com/bhargavyagnik/piano-tiles/master/img/piano_tiles.jpg)
-As a mood refresher i though to make the crack piano tiles game using Python and Open CV

 So today i was bored from using Youtube and listening to Mozart and thought what if i was able to create Music. !
 Sadly I'm no good guitarist or a pianist...
 But thank God i'm Pythonist !
 So i sat for an hour and used the online piano tiles game at  ![ http://tanksw.com/piano-tiles/ ]( Piano Tiles online)

+As a mood refresher i thought to crack piano tiles game using Python and Open CV

 So you guys have definitely seen the arduino plays Piano tiles and we all know that who cares to do that much hardwork when we have Python !

 [![](http://img.youtube.com/vi/xXOSZ0u6Fyk/0.jpg)](http://www.youtube.com/watch?v=xXOSZ0u6Fyk "Arduino vs Piano Tiles")